In the age of the Internet, every site owners want to be on Google’s search result on the first page.

 But the internet is full of content and there is a mountain of content even.
 How your content would be king?

 The simple answer might be long and quality content.
-Content describing in-depth information, have a higher tendency to rank on the search result.
+Content describing in-depth information has a higher tendency to rank on the search result.

-Before writing about any topic, spend some quality time to research on the topic.
+Before writing about any topic, spend some quality time researching the topic.
 This gives you more information which you can add to your article.